 \section{Introduction}

-{The introduction of concentrated nonlinearities for the Schr\"odinger equation dates back to the nineties of the last century \cite{bonilla,malomed,nier} and was motivated by the need for modeling the effect of a nonlinear centre on a quantum particle, under the assumption that the size of the centre is smaller than the wave-length of the particle.
-In turn, the nonlinear centre was understood as an effective description, through a suitable scaling limit, of a cluster of a large number of particles confined in a small region of space \cite{jona}.}
+The introduction of concentrated nonlinearities for the Schr\"odinger equation dates back to the nineties of the last century \cite{bonilla,malomed,nier}.
+It was motivated by the need for modeling the effect of a nonlinear centre on a quantum particle, under the assumption that the size of the centre is smaller than the wave-length of the particle.
+In turn, the nonlinear centre was understood as an effective description, through a suitable scaling limit, of a cluster of a large number of particles confined in a small region of space \cite{jona}.

-The issues of well-posedness and globality of solutions were investigated in \cite{AT} for the problem in one dimension and in \cite{ADFT1,ADFT2} for the one in three dimensions; while the derivation from the standard NonLinear Schr\"odinger Equation (NLSE), i.e. the Schr\"odinger equation with a nonlinear term of the form $f (|\psi|) \psi$ with $f$ real-valued, is due to \cite{CFNT1,CFNT}.
-It turned out that the NLSE with pointwise nonlinearity shares some specific features with the standard NLSE: in particular, conservation of mass and energy holds, the globality of all solutions in the energy space is guaranteed, provided that the nonlinearity is defocusing, while a blow-up phenomenon emerges in the case of focusing nonlinearity.
-More precisely, blow-up solutions can occur only if the growth rate at infinity of the nonlinear term is not slower than a certain power law, that defines the {\em critical power} of the problem.
+The issues of well-posedness and globality of solutions were investigated in \cite{AT} for the problem in one dimension and in \cite{ADFT1,ADFT2} for the one in three dimensions; while the derivation from the standard NonLinear Schr\"odinger Equation (NLSE), i.e., the Schr\"odinger equation with a nonlinear term of form $f (|\psi|) \psi$ with $f$ real-valued, is due to \cite{CFNT1,CFNT}.

+It turned out that the NLSE with pointwise nonlinearity shares some specific features with the standard NLSE: in particular, conservation of mass and energy holds and the globality of all solutions in the energy space is guaranteed, provided that the nonlinearity is defocusing.
+A blow-up phenomenon emerges in the case of focusing nonlinearity.

+More precisely, blow-up solutions can occur only if the growth rate at infinity of the nonlinear term is not slower than a specific power law, that defines the {\em critical power} of the problem.

-In the present paper we show that the parallelism with the standard NLSE breaks for NLSE with pointwise nonlinearity in dimension two.
+In the present paper, we show that the parallelism with the standard NLSE breaks for NLSE with pointwise nonlinearity in dimension two.

 Preliminarily, let us recall that the exotic properties of the NLSE in two dimensions with pointwise nonlinearity had already emerged in the issue of the rigorous set-up of the problem \cite{CCT}.

 More strikingly, in the present work we show that the blow-up phenomenon does not mimic its analogue for the standard NLSE under several aspects.
 The most remarkable is the {\em absence of a critical power}: namely, for every superlinear power growth of the nonlinear focusing term, some solutions blow up in finite time.